 For information regarding local outbreaks and suggestions, the Minnesota Department of Health has set up public hotline.

-It is open 7 days a week from 7 AM to 7 PM.
+It is open Monday thru Friday from 9 AM to 4 PM.

 Minnesota-specific information can also be found online at the links below.